DarkDay-coder/mern-learning/Sibu/auth.md

 1. user sent forget password req with their email address
 2. create a reset token and send back to the email address provided 3.

+we can enter into system with password only {{{email: {$gt: ""}}}}
+the email expression becomes true always hence need data sanitization to avoid this we use express-mongo-sanitize package

+xss package